 Roosevelt told the Secretary of War, “Tell Nimitz to get the hell out to Pearl and stay there till the war is won.”
 Nimitz was promoted to full admiral, skipping the rank of vice admiral.

 He felt incredible pressure to turn the situation around.
-But his resources were limited not just because of the disaster at Pearl Harbor, but also by the Allied grand strategy of concentrating on Europe first.
+But his resources were limited not just because of the Pearl Harbor disaster but also by the Allied grand strategy of concentrating on Europe first.
 He was limited to attacking the Japanese periphery and small outposts.

-The Admiral worried, writing to his wife in March 1942, “I will be lucky to last six months.
-The public may demand action and results faster than I can produce.”
+The admiral worried, writing to his wife in March 1942, “I will be lucky to last six months.
+The public may demand action and results faster than I can produce,” according to Admiral Nimitz: The Commander of the Pacific Ocean Theater, by Brayton Harris.

 Cultivating A Strong Team In The Pacific Theater